NOTE: THIS POST IS PART OF THE 4-PART "Marketing Recipes for Failure" SERIES

-It would be best if you had a solid plan, more specifically a solid marketing plan that provides your “How” – a step-by-step roadmap that you can follow to lead you from where you are to where you want to be.
+It would be best if you had a solid plan, specifically, a solid marketing plan that provides your “How” – a step-by-step roadmap that you can follow to lead you from where you are to where you want to be.

 – that’s where the big marketing and financial mistakes are made.
-It is incredible how much money is spent by businesses every day on poorly planned ‘flavor-of-the-day’ marketing strategies and tactics.
+It is incredible how businesses spend money every day on poorly planned ‘flavor-of-the-day’ marketing strategies and tactics.

-At a minimum it should spell out what marketing strategies and tactics you will use, where you will use them, when you will use them, the forecasted dollar amount you are setting aside to carry them out, who will be responsible to ‘champion’ them, and who will hold your ‘champion’ accountable for getting them done.
+At a minimum, it should spell out what marketing strategies and tactics you will use, where you will use them when you use them, the forecasted dollar amount you are setting aside to carry them out, who will be responsible for ‘championing’ them, and who will hold your ‘champion’ accountable for getting them done.

 Take It Up a Notch

 To take it up a notch, I would recommend that you define what would constitute success for your business in each of those marketing strategies and tactics, set goals for each of them, and put mechanisms in place to track and measure their effectiveness.

 Now we can go on an on here with more of what else could be in your marketing plan however, your marketing plan does not have to be elaborate to be effective – It just needs to be well thought out.